 Order a copy lists the document formats available for purchase, including electronic PDF, Unbound Paper Copy, Softcover Paper Copy, Hardcover Paper Copy, 35mm Roll Microfilm, and Microfiche (ProQuest Dissertations and Theses only).
 Note that account administrators can also set up custom order a copy links using the ProQuest Administrator Module.

-You can link to full text content available through third party sites, e.g. NAXOS, JSTOR, Project MUSE etc. In some cases, the presence of third party full text will be indicated by proprietary icons, for example, Image is a piece of paper with jSTOR text or Image is a piece of paper with MUSE text.
+You can link to full text content available through third party sites, e.g. NAXOS, JSTOR, Project MUSE etc. In some cases, the presence of third party full text will be indicated by proprietary icons, for example, or .

 If your library/institution has set up an interlibrary loan system, you can request items that are held in other institutions.